itpp-labs/misc-addons/booking_calendar_analytic/README.rst

 Booking Calendar Analytic
 =========================

-This module provides an opportunity for grouping booking lines by contract.
+With this module you can group booking lines by contract.
 Additional button "Booking List" will appear in Contract form, when you install this module.